Eluded/eluded.github.io/readme.md

 ![](media/image2.png)

-Eluded follows a circular pattern at the end of which on animated variables and parameters are reset to their initial state.
+Eluded follows a circular pattern at the end of which all animated variables and parameters are reset to their initial state.
 As a consequent this behavior results in a looping experience.
 The scene contains three polygonal objects including the tunnel, shrub, and